msiddalingaiah/Centurion/README.md

 The simulation output is saved in the ```Verilog/vcd``` directory.
 It can be viewed using [GTK Wave](http://gtkwave.sourceforge.net/).

 Simulation supports several trace levels for debugging purposes.
-Uncomment any of the following macros in CPU6TestBench.v:
+Uncomment any of the following macros in CPU6TestBench.v to enable tracing:

 ```
 // `define TRACE_I // trace instructions